abhinivesh0305/elsai-doc/docs/source/index.rst

 Architecture
 ------------

 The Elsai Core ecosystem is composed of loosely coupled packages that work together seamlessly.
-Each component serves a specific purpose in the RAG pipeline while maintaining compatibility with the broader ecosystem.
+Each component serves a specific purpose while maintaining compatibility with the broader ecosystem.

 To learn more about each component and how to use them, visit the :doc:`User Guide <user-guide/index>` where you'll find detailed documentation for all Elsai modules.